 - Computers that are wiped prior to e-waste disposal should be clearly marked to indicate when they were wiped and by whom.

-- The HSU property form must indicate whether the storage device was removed or wiped.
+- The Asset Disposal Form must indicate whether the storage device was removed or wiped.

 - Hard drives are not to be repurposed in different University computers unless the contents of the hard drive is formatted or wiped in accordance with campus standards (depending on the circumstances of the transfer).